num0005/h2codez_docs/docs/H2Sapien/Misc.md

 With H2Codez the file will be properly written for you to view.
 This file can be used to view the amount of data a certain type of tag is taking up allowing you to easily see issues related to overflow.

 ## In-Game Display Settings
 If you click the scenarios tab in H2Sapien it will reveal a new option in the drop down window called "In-Game Display Settings".
-This will change your Sapien display settings to more closely resemble the ingame options you have set in your Halo 2 copy.
+This will change your H2Sapien display settings to more closely resemble the ingame options you have set in your Halo 2 copy.
 This will allow the modder to see things like environment maps and higher game view resolution in H2Sapien.